 Do you want a big and strong chest?
 Then you need to develop both the upper, middle, and lower chest muscle fibers.

-In this post, I’ll list some of the best lower chest exercises and how you can put them together into a workout.
+In this article, I’ll list ten of the best lower chest exercises and how you can put them together into a lower chest workout.

 In order to understand the exercise choices, let’s begin by taking a look at your chest muscles.